sardana-org/sardana/doc/source/sep/SEP17.md

 executed on the accumulation buffer.

 Everytime the `Value` attribute is read, the operation is performed on what is in the buffer at that moment.
-So the same calculations is unneceserily repeated if the `Value` attribute is read multiple times after the acquisition.
+So the same calculations are unneceserily repeated if the `Value` attribute is read multiple times after the acquisition.
 The accumulation buffer is filled gradually by the acquisition action with the hardware readout results, which by the same time fills the cache of the